emmastrand/EpiRAD-RAD_Geoduck2016/Bioinformatic_Pipeline_annotated.md

 **Counting raw reads for each file**

 ```
+$ for i in *.F.fq.gz *.R.fq.gz
+> do print echo $(zcat $i|wc -l)/4|bc > Raw_Reads.txt
+> done

-$ echo $(zcat *.fastq.gz|wc -l)/4|bc
+echo $(zcat *.F.fq.gz *.R.fq.gz|wc -l)/4|bc

 output:

 ```
 > Each read in a fastq file has 4 lines: 1. identifier 2. sequence 3. description that starts with "+" 4. quality for each base in the second line.
-Raw reads can be counted by calculating the number of lines in the file and dividing by 4. `echo	` is used to start an argument and writes the argument as a standard output.`zcat` is used for zipped files.
+Raw reads can be counted by calculating the number of lines in the file and dividing by 4. `echo	` is used to start an argument and writes the argument as a standard output.`zcat` is used for zipped files. `bc` is used for calculations.

 **Checking the quality of data post-demultiplexing**